Linuxfabrik/lfops/roles/apache_httpd/README.md

 `conf_protocols`

 * The protocols offered on this vHost, most preferred first, overriding `apache_httpd__mod_http2_protocols` for this vHost only. `h2` takes effect only on a vHost that terminates TLS, since that is where ALPN happens.
+The same WebSocket caveat applies as for the server-wide variable: dropping `http/1.1` breaks `wss://` on this vHost.
 See [Protocols](https://httpd.apache.org/docs/2.4/mod/core.html#protocols).
 * Applies to: app, proxy, wordpress.
 * Type: String.
 * Default: unset, which leaves the server-wide setting in place.